 - a.
 The Board of Commissioners shall review the proposal and the record, including the staff recommendation, public comments and Planning Board recommendation. - b.
-The Board of Commissioners shall have a maximum of four (4) regularly-scheduled meetings to approve, approve with modifications or disapprove the First Plat.
+The Board of Commissioners shall have a maximum of four (4) regularlyscheduled meetingssixty (60) days from the official submission date to the Board of Commissioners to approve, approve with modifications or disapprove the First Plat.
 If the Board of Commissioners gives approval subject to modifications or disapproval to the First Plat, the necessary reasons or modifications will be specified in the minutes of the meeting. - c.
 If the Board of Commissioners denies the approval of the First Plat, the applicant must wait six months from the date of denial before resubmitting a new Concept Plan. - d.
-Once the Board of Commissioners decision is filed, the applicant may begin working on the Construction Plan. - g.- The Board of Commissioners votes on First Plat.
-If First Plat is approved, applicant can begin Construction Drawings.
-If the Board of Commissioners denies the approval of the subdivision, the applicant must re-submit at the Concept Plan stage of the subdivision process and wait six months from the date of denial prior to rescheduling a pre-application meeting with staff to develop this parcel that was denied.
-At the time of approval of the First Plat, the Board of Commissioners shall indicate by a majority vote whether to consider for approval, disapproval or approval with modifications the subdivision plans for the next phase, Construction Plan, or the next two phases, Construction Plan and Final Plat.
-Prior to approval of the Construction Plan or Final Plat by the Planning Director, the Board of Commissioners by majority vote can rescind their decision and choose to have the application reviewed by the Planning Board and brought back before the Board of Commissioners for action.
-If the Board of Commissioners decides to have Board review of the application, the applicant shall be provided sufficient time to meet the time limit on validity of First Plat or Construction Plan approval, whichever is applicable.
+Once the Board of Commissioners decision is filed, the applicant may begin working on the Construction Plan.